Need for Speed Unbound: Gameplay

 Need for Speed Unbound is a racing game set in a fictional city called Lakeshore City, which is based on Chicago.
 It features an open world environment and gameplay similar to that of previous entries in the series, being mainly focused around street racing.
-The "heat system" from Need for Speed Heat returns in Unbound, where the player attempts to gain notoriety among the police.
-Additionally, the game features various forms of customization such as installing various body kits, adding a splitter, and even completely removing the front or rear bumpers.
-One change made to the gameplay loop was the replacement of Heats separate day/night cycles with a weekly cycle, with the player's earnings in both day and night races being banked in upon returning to the garage.
-When playing the story mode, the end of these weeks will feature a special event.
+The game features various forms of customization such as installing various body kits, adding a splitter, and even completely removing the front or rear bumpers.
+Leaning into the street art-inspired aesthetic of the game, Need for Speed Unbound features a set of driving effects which may be changed at will by the player.
+Post-launch updates introduced the ability to disable them entirely.

+Two types of events in Unbound include races and takeovers, the latter hosted by A$AP Rocky.
+Numerous types of races are available that take place throughout Lakeshore.
+Takeovers, a new type of event, require the player to beat the scores of three other racers by chaining numerous actions to win; they can be practiced during the morning.
+The "heat system" from Heat returns in Unbound, where the player attempts to gain notoriety among the police.
 After partaking in an event, whether it be day or night, the player's heat will increase, and sometimes right after completing an event, a pursuit will occur.
 Getting caught, whether it be stopping close to an LCPD unit, being immobilized, or damaging the car beyond repair, results in their session ending and their bank being lost.
+One change made to the gameplay loop was the replacement of Need for Speed Heats separate day/night cycles with a weekly cycle, with the player's earnings in both day and night races being banked in upon returning to the garage.
+When playing the story mode, the end of these weeks will feature a special event.